How to Build an Employee-Centric Listening Program

 Instead, we recommend benchmarking against yourself, as every culture is unique.
 Start your process with a survey that gives you a good idea of where your culture is and what the priorities are within your organisation.
 This will put you in a strong position to achieve your goals.

 You may find the feedback is more candid than you expected particularly if you’ve included free text.
-Free text is very important in an employee-centric listening program as it allows people to speak to you openly and freely using their own words.
+Free text is very important in any employee listening strategy as it allows people to speak to you openly and freely using their own words.
 This gives you a much better chance to understand how your people are feeling and thinking as humans, rather than just as numbers on a scale.

 Don’t become discouraged or take it personally.
 At this stage it’s key you all see the results as an opportunity to learn, grow and develop a people strategy that will support your entire organisation.